jonnew/cyclops/DOC.md

   ![Bad solder placement.
 Too much paste!](./images/SolderBadExample.jpg)

+  StartApply solder paste to the pads A leaded,   Apply components to board Start with integrated circuits

+End with passives (resistors, capacitors, inductors, and diodes).
+Use the stereoscope or loupe to ensure that pads are making contact with the pins of the placed components.
+Precise component alignment is not necessary.
+Components will self-align during the reflow process.
 0. You can look at the picture below and put solder on the exact same gold plates as in the picture.
 I actually missed some gold plates at this step, but don't worry for now.
 You can put solder just like this.

     <div align="center"> <img src